-As long as you have a valid Maps Made Easy user token in the settings Map Pilot will pull all local data sources from your account and supply them as terrain data source options.
+As long as you have a valid Maps Made Easy user Access Password in the settings Map Pilot will pull all local data sources from your account and supply them as terrain data source options.
 This Access Password is available at https://www.mapsmadeeasy.com/profile

 All flight is done relative to the data source so the takeoff location and all waypoints must be within the covered area.